seantcaron/tools/README.md

 #### requeueheldslurm.pl

-Generate a shell script full of ```scontrol release``` commands to release all jobs held in the SLURM queue for all jobs stuck in job requeued in held state.
+Release all jobs held in the SLURM queue for all jobs stuck in job requeued in held state.

 #### selections2manifest.pl